India says no decision yet taken to cancel AgustaWestland deal

-NEW DELHI India has not taken any decision so far on cancelling a $770 million helicopter deal with British-Italian company AgustaWestland after accusations it bribed officials, India's defense minister told parliament on Wednesday.
+NEW DELHI Dec 11 India has not taken any decision so far on cancelling a $770 million helicopter deal with British-Italian company AgustaWestland after accusations it bribed officials, India's defence minister told parliament on Wednesday.

 Ministry officials have said the deal was set to be scrapped, but any push to tear up the contract could meet resistance from other cabinet colleagues.